oilandsugar/pious-rot/content/north/life/food.md

 The oldest way to preserve fish known to the northerners is drying it on large wooden racks during [Kolrom](/north/life/seasons-weather) when the climate is driest.
 The resulting *hard fish* as it's called can last for years.
 The taste and texture are not everyone's favorites and most people cover it with Tae-to-paste, butter or fresh seaweed depending on the season.

+---

+### Wild Yellow Garlic

+A small and delicate plant that grows only one every 3 years in forested undergrowth.
+It has a strong taste and is sometimes used to flavor meals but the main reason it is sought after is because it gives the person who consumes it a superior vision in the dark for a wake.
+The best foraging areas for wild yellow garlic are well-kept secrets even to this day.